 4 measures of Done

 Any project control system has units of measure that are meaningful to the decisions that have to be made.
 There are four of these measures that collect all attributes of every project in every domain.
-They are:

 - Measure of Effectiveness (MOE).
 This operational measure of success is closely related to the achievements of the mission or operational objectives evaluated in the operational environment, under a specific set of conditions.
 Measures of effectiveness are: